-Program Services - Mildly III
+Program Services - Health Clinic

 Florence Fuller Child Development Centers’ Harold and Mary Ann Perper Health Clinic provides preventative health screenings and support not otherwise accessible for more than 600 children, ages six weeks to twelve years, and their families.
 The clinic’s priority is to ensure that more than 500 families have access to health education and health resources to address their children’s and their own health care needs.
 The Director of Clinical Services and FFCDC social workers are able to coordinate screenings and monitor children requiring frequent medication for chronic health concerns such as asthma, epilepsy and diabetes with minimal interruption to the child’s day.